Mark-MDO47/SnowGlobe-TFT-Gizmo/GO_BIG.md

 - start_snow() - puts "random-sized" snowflakes on "random-locations" in entire range of background image
 - while True:
   - if time for this background image has expired, pick next image and do load_bitmap() and start_snow()
-  - else do move_snow(), which will refresh snowflakes in top region that hit the bottom.
+  - else do move_snow() - if snowflake hits the bottom, it will refresh the snowflake into the top region of the display.
 Snowflakes move proportional to linear size (eat your heart out Isaac Newton!).

 ### Performance
 [Top](#go-big "Top")<br>